Ankylosing spondylitis (AS) is a form of arthritis that mainly affects the spine, lower back, and sacroiliac joints.

 - CT scans, which create more reliable, higher resolution images than X-rays

 - MRI scans, such as an MRI of the sacroiliac joints, which can reveal early signs of the condition

 The exact cause of AS remains unclear, but the early symptoms result from inflammation in parts of the lower spine.

 With new bone growth as a result of the inflammation, permanent damage and fusion can occur.

 However, doctors do not yet know why this chronic inflammatory process occurs in people with AS.

 That said, the condition often runs in families.
-It is possible that AS has both genetic and environmental components.
+It is possible that AS has both

 Physical therapy and exercises can help treat the symptoms and prevent or delay mobility limitations.

 A physical therapist will be able to design a program that can help a person maintain good posture and motion in the joints.

 - daily exercises